mike-hewitson/seven-databases/README.md

  * Default User: vagrant Password: vagrant (Type "vagrant ssh" to use vagrant to login or "ssh vagrant@192.168.33.11")
  * Also note that the vagrant user is the root user.
  * Ports forwarded: 80 -> 9091, 8080 -> 9090, 22 -> 2222.
+ * Default ram for the vm is 1GB.
+(Please unsure you have 1GB to spare on your machine)